 Bad behavior: Cases you have reported to us so far:

-Advice: If you notice that they won't be able to follow the tour well, won't be able to participate, and might even make the rest of the group uncomfortable, we advise explaining the reasons and telling them you can't accept them on the tour due to their condition. - Walkers who talk during the explanation, disturbing the rest.
-Walkers who make offensive comments during the tour.
-Walkers who confront the Guru.
-Walkers who ask to discuss topics not specified in the tour, disrupting the flow and involving other walkers who are not interested in the topic.
+Advice: If you notice that they won't be able to follow the tour well, won't be able to participate, and might even make the rest of the group uncomfortable, we advise explaining the reasons and telling them you can't accept them on the tour due to their condition.

 Advice: In these cases, it's best to try to address the issue as soon as possible and not give them too much attention in front of others.
 If necessary, shorten the time at that stop and start walking to the next one.
 On the way, approach this specific walker and politely ask what’s going on, why they’re behaving this way, whether something is missing from the tour, and mention that their behavior is affecting the experience of the other walkers and cannot continue.
 In short, a friendly warning.
 If this behavior repeats at the next stop, respectfully ask them to leave the tour so the rest of the walkers can continue to enjoy the experience.
-It’s important to stop bad behavior as soon as possible so it doesn't affect the rest of the group. - Walkers who ignore the stops and stop at places to shop or look at things, not following the group and making them wait.
+It’s important to stop bad behavior as soon as possible so it doesn't affect the rest of the group.

 Advice: At the beginning of the tour, remind the group that for safety reasons, it’s very important that the group stays together and that you'll be doing frequent headcounts.
 It’s very difficult to ensure nothing happens (theft, getting lost, falls, etc.).
-Clarify that during the tour, stops can be made; they just need to inform you to avoid wasting time wondering what happened, searching, waiting for that walker, calling them, texting them, etc., and causing a general delay in the activity. - Walkers who don't return radios or items provided free of charge to complete the tour.
+Clarify that during the tour, stops can be made; they just need to inform you to avoid wasting time wondering what happened, searching, waiting for that walker, calling them, texting them, etc., and causing a general delay in the activity.

 Advice: At the start of the tour, remind everyone that the radio is provided to ensure a good experience, that it's not material provided by the platform, so if it's lost or broken, the cost is borne by the Guru.
 Also, mention that if, by accident, they take it with them, they can always contact you through the platform or WhatsApp, and there are always ways to return it to the Guru (leaving it at the post office, a supermarket, a hotel, etc.).